hung-phan/learn-nginx/README.md

 ```

 ## Rewrites & Redirect
-Rewrite and redirect have the same purpose but it will have a very different result.
+Rewrite and redirect have the same purpose, but it will have a very different result.

 #### Redirect
 For redirect, browser will be the one who requests for new resources from the server again.
 For example: